 Crawfish Monica: Rotini pasta with crawfish in a creamy Cajun sauce

 I usually drink wine when I am out, but I would be remiss not to mention that New Orleans is also known for a wide array of signature cocktails.
 My top choice is a fruity and herbaceous Pimm’s Cup and my husband’s top choice is the Sazerac, a lemon and rye whiskey drink with a touch of absinthe.

 Commander’s Palace is the place to go for a very traditional high-end New Orleans meal (with a dress code!).
 Since 1893, it’s earned seven James Beard Foundation Awards (and more awards than I can count), and famous chef Emeril Lagasse once worked there.

 It’s known for its turtle (snapper) soup and bread pudding.

 Since 1946, Brennan’s Restaurant (featured in the pictures above) is a glamorous pink and green Creole fine dining establishment with several rooms of decor that screams colorful Southern refinement.
 Chefs love to eat there and it’s also one of America’s best wine restaurants.

 It’s known for its fancy brunch, bananas foster, and brandy milk punch.

 Muriel’s Jackson Square

-Muriel’s Jackson Square (pictured above with hanging plants) is a pretty and comfortable restaurant right next to St. Louis Cathedral, perfect for high quality Southern bistro food.
+Muriel’s Jackson Square (pictured above with hanging plants) is both a pretty and a comfortable restaurant right next to St. Louis Cathedral, perfect for high-quality Southern bistro food.
 It’s haunted, and its Inner Seance Lounge is where their resident ghost, Pierre Antoine Lepardi Jourdan, spends most of his time.

 Its Cajun shrimp and goat cheese crepes are utterly delectable.